A-childs-encyclopedia/A-childs-encyclopedia/README.md

 - 👋 Hi, I’m @A-childs-encyclopedia
 - 👀 I’m interested in chess and programming.
-- 🌱 I’m currently learning haskell
+- 🌱 I’m currently learning flutter
 - 💞️ I’m looking to collaborate on my fork of adobe brackets